KubaJadrzak/Shopik/README.md

 ```
 This command will start all necessary services, including rails server and sidekiq background jobs

+## Asynchronous requests

+Shopik is dependent on asynchronous requests received from Espago for updating the status of payments.
+Due to this fact, in order to function properly, the app has to be hosted online on services such as `ngrok`.

 ### RSpec:

 shopik is using `RSpec` tests.
 You can run test suite with: `bin/rspec`.
 Make sure that `.env.test` and `Rails credentials` are configured properly, as some tests make real requests to Espago and will otherwise fail.